eCommerce Platform Buyers Guide:

 The 7 Considerations when Choosing an eCommerce Solution

 The eCommerce Platforms market is crowded with dozens of vendors all claiming to offer similar capabilities and benefits - so how do you choose which solutions are best for your business?
-There is no “Best eCommerce Platform” and therefore, when evaluating solutions, you should focus on matching your company’s specific requirements to each vendor’s offering.
+There is no “Best eCommerce Platform” and therefore, when choosing an eCommerce platform, you should focus on matching your company’s specific requirements to each vendor’s offering.

 Over the past several years we’ve guided thousands of businesses through the process of choosing the right eCommerce solution for their needs.
 Elastic Path was a great fit for many of those companies, but we have also guided lots of businesses towards some of our competitors, because quite frankly, in those cases, our competitors were just a better fit for their business needs.

 As a result of all these customer conversations, we’ve gotten a really good sense for the key factors that help businesses navigate their eCommerce software vendor evaluation and selection process.
 We have broken it all down for you into the following 7 categories: